davdar/maam/writeup/pldi15.markdown

       if(b) then return(e₁) else return(e₂)
 ``````````````````````````````````````````````````

-We also implement abstract garbage collection monadically:
+We can also implement abstract garbage collection in a fully general away against the monadic effect interface:
 `````indent```````````````````````````````````````
 gc : Exp → M(1)
 gc(e) := do